ros2/design/articles/ros2_dds_security.md

         -n <space-separated list of fully-qualified node instance names> \
         -p <space-separated list of policy files>

-This is essentially a combination of `create_key` and `create_permission`, taking a set of fully-qualified node instance names as well as a set of policy files and generating the entire set of keys and permissions necessary for them to run securely.
+This is essentially a combination of `create_keystore`, `create_key` and `create_permission`.
+It takes a set of fully-qualified node instance names as well as a set of policy files and generates the keystore (if it doesn't already exist) as well as the entire set of keys and permissions necessary for them to run securely.

 [dds_security]: https://www.omg.org/spec/DDS-SECURITY/1.1/PDF